skyra-project/skyra/README.md

 ## Set-Up

-Copy and paste the [`config.example.ts`] file and rename it to `config.ts`, then fill it with the precise variables.
+Copy and paste the [`config.example.ts`] file in the `src` directory and rename it to `config.ts`, then fill it with the precise variables.
 Once all development requirements are set up:

 ```bash